Model-Based Reinforcement Learning with Isolated Imaginations: Experiments

-\myparagraph{Analyses of the min-max variance constraints.} We investigate the effectiveness of the proposed variance constraints described in \sect{sec:variance}.
-As shown in \fig{fig:ablation_variance_dmc}, this technique improves the performance of our model across all tasks.
-We visualize the disentanglement results with and without variance constraints in \fig{fig:ablation_variance_dmc_vis}.
+\myparagraph{Analyses of the min-max variance constraints.} We investigate the effectiveness of the proposed variance constraints described in \sect{sec:variance} by removing it from the training process of \model{}.
+As shown in \fig{fig:ablation_variance_dmc}, the compared models are trained for $10$ seeds, and the proposed method improves the performance of our model in most tasks, especially in \textit{finger spin}, where we have witnessed significant training collapse (see \fig{fig:collapse}).
+In \fig{fig:ablation_variance_dmc_vis}, we provide a qualitative comparison of the disentanglement results between models trained with and without variance constraints.
 Comparing the fifth and sixth row of action-free branch outputs, we observe that the action-free dynamics (such as the light over the lake) are correctly assigned to the action-free branch by variance constraints, preventing the action-conditioned branch from capturing all dynamic information, \textit{i.e.}, training collapse.
 Because of the pure dynamics captured in the action-conditioned branch, our model with variance constraints gains definite improvements.